MM2-0/Kvaesitso/docs/docs/developer-guide/modules.md

   - `:owncloud`: Owncloud APIs and Owncloud sign-in; used by `:accounts` and `:files`

-Most of the modules have a `Module.kt` file in their root which contains Koin definitions to make the APIs accessable for other modules.
+Most of the modules have a `Module.kt` file in their root which contains Koin definitions to make the APIs accessible to other modules.

 [![](/img/dependency-graph.dot.png)](/img/dependency-graph.dot.png))